Happy Holidays !! Wishing you and yours a very blessed and joyous Christmas and may your new year be filled with peace, joy, prosperity and grace.

 Two Tails of One City: Manila

-“Where do I find a Grab?
-“I asked a uniformed airport employee.
+“Where do I find a Grab? “ I asked a uniformed airport employee.

 “Hello sir, just cross this road and on the other side of that wall, made of plywood, you will find it.”
 He was honest, we just didn’t see the Grab booth.

 Oh, and you ‘man-splainers’ out there just itchin’ to ‘share’ your opinion… Yes, I’ve turned in my ‘man-card’ and will have to say 3 Hail Marys and watch football the entire weekend; both NFL and NCAA.
-I freely admit falling for a scam.
+I freely admit to falling for a scam.
 There.

 The Other Tale: